 This included fixes for bugs that we have found, performance improvements and a new tool, that is capable of loading the data into the system from the CSV files.
 Thanks to contributing the code back, all of those fixes and additions will be available for any future implementations of OpenLMIS v3!

-Moreover, we got to visit two pharmacies and hear about the current state and issues directly from the end users.
-One of the biggest challenges is a stable and fast Internet access.
+Moreover, we got to visit two pharmacies and hear about the current state and issues directly from the end-users.
+One of the biggest challenges is stable and fast Internet access.
 Many clinics operate on unreliable and slow connections.
 We have had a chance to experience that ourselves and verify how well OpenLMIS is able to handle that.

 Despite being quite busy, we have also found some time during the weekend to go sightseeing, see the Malawi wildlife and get some souvenirs.
-Having travelled there on March, we have been in Malawi during the wet (summer) season, which was a nice break from the cold, Polish winter.
+Having traveled there in March, we have been in Malawi during the wet (summer) season, which was a nice break from the cold, Polish winter.
 After five months of hard work, OpenLMIS has been deployed in 28 districts and 5 central hospitals.